Justice and AI

 No industry or individual wants to miss out on the potential that AI can offer to improve and accelerate processes.
 For the public sector, often constrained by limited funding and resources, AI could become an essential tool.
 In recent years, the police have been exploring how this technology could enhance their efforts.
 The use of AI in policing has, however, not been without scrutiny.

-In this blog we explore the use of AI in the justice system and hear from experts Jo Callaghan and Alessandra Fassio.
+In this blog we explore the use of AI in criminal justice and hear from experts Jo Callaghan and Alessandra Fassio.
 Accompanying this blog is our podcast with Jo Callaghan, where we discuss this topic and her integration of AI in her recent crime novel series.
 Read on to learn more, and listen to our podcast for Jo’s perspectives.

 Recent Developments in AI Policing

-The most well-known and discussed development in AI policing is facial recognition technology.
+The most well-known and discussed development of AI use in policing is facial recognition technology.
 In 2023, Policing Minister Chris Philip highlighted the importance of using innovative technologies such as AI to aid crime prevention and monitoring.1 Using live facial recognition, this technology captures live crowd images and compares them to a database of known subjects, potentially identifying suspects and alerting nearby officers.1 This could be seen as a tool for identifying dangerous individuals and creating a safer environment for all.

 However, these systems have faced backlash.
 Studies have shown that facial recognition systems are less accurate in identifying individuals with darker skin tones, leading to a disproportionate impact on minority communities.2 This technology can therefore lead to racial profiling, and wrongful arrests due to inaccuracies and biases in the AI algorithms.
 Identifying and controlling these biases in AI/data systems, allowing for adjustments and improvements to be made, will be essential if such technology is to be used in the future.